Answer

 This article explains how to refresh a dialog after modifying properties that were used on that dialog.

-In order to initiate a refresh on an Enhanced UI Dialog, you only need to set the AiRefreshDlg property after your property has been updated.
-Each time AiRefreshDlg is being set, the user interface refreshes.
+In order to initiate a refresh on an Enhanced UI Dialog, you only need to trigger the Refresh the current dialog published event after your property has been updated.
+Each time the Refresh the current dialog event is triggered, the user interface refreshes.

-Below is a sample VBScript that retrieves the value of MYPROP, increments it by one, then updates the property with the new value.
-Upon this modification, the dialog needs to be refreshed, so the AiRefreshDlg property is set to "1" (Note the conversion to a string by using "cstr")
+Below is a sample VBScript that retrieves the value of MYPROP property, increments it by one, then updates the property with the new value.
+Upon this modification, the dialog needs to be refreshed, so the Refresh the current dialog event should be triggered just after the VBScript execution.

 Dim x